Universal Credit guides

-This short film explains how Universal Credit works, including:
+This short film gives an introduction to Universal Credit, including:

 - how it helps to make work pay

 Universal Credit: an introduction – a guide to help you prepare future claimants for the changes that Universal Credit brings

 Universal Credit Personal Planner – this can help people find out if there are any important changes they need to make to help them prepare for the new service

 List of jobcentre areas where Universal Credit is available – areas where you may be able to claim Universal Credit

 Universal Credit work allowances – information about work allowances from April 2016